mirzafahad/mirzafahad.github.io/_posts/2019-01-11-stlink-utility.md

 comments: true
 ---

-This is a collection of Python methods to automate STMicroelectonics flash using ST-Link CLI Utility.
+This is a collection of Python methods to automate STMicroelectonics flash using ST-Link CLI Utility (Windows).

 **Required Packages:**